Skip to main content

 Both are 64-character hex strings (32 random bytes).
 They are generated once and must not be changed after data has been encrypted.

 Back up your docker-data/config/.env file securely.
-If you lose these keys, encrypted PII data in the database cannot be recovered.
+If you lose these keys, encrypted PII data in the database and encrypted job files cannot be recovered.

 3. Database initialised